 Students create, print, and share a trading card they have created to introduce themselves to their teacher and classmates.

-Have students create a simple character traits diagram to share information about themselves and build skills for future character trait projects.
+Have students create a simple mind map to share information about themselves and build skills for future character trait projects.
 This sample has a twist, where all descriptors begin with the same letter as the student's name.

 Start the year off right by having students share information about themselves that is both factual and opinion!
 This project can jump start a lot of powerful conversations!